YemreAybey/Challenges/README.md

 ## Usage

-> To see the questions or their answer just click the provided links.
+> To see the questions or their answers just click the provided links.

 ## Authors